Luna Andermatt: National Ballet Company

 Two years after the Carnation Revolution in 1974, which saw the overthrow of the Estado Novo, Andermatt was asked by the writer David Mourão Ferreira, then the Portuguese Secretary of State for Culture, to develop a National Ballet Company.
 Working with Armando Jorge, who became the Artistic Director, and others, she created the first ballet company in Portugal to produce full-length classical ballets.
 The company's first performance was in 1977 and she worked with it until 1984.

-Later life
+Later life and death

 After that she devoted herself to teaching, training many of Portugal's leading ballet dancers.
 In 2010 Andermatt joined Companhia Maior, a company set up in that year for performers over the age of 60.
 Performing in 2011 in a show called Maior, directed by her daughter Clara, she overcame her initial horror to dance barefoot for the first time in her life.
 Other activities included making two films on dance for the Portuguese state broadcaster Rádio e Televisão de Portugal (RTP).
 In 2013 she was awarded the Gold Medal of the City of Lisbon for her contribution to dance in Portugal as a dancer, choreographer and teacher.

 Luna Andermatt died on 5 November 2013.